 The hotel’s ballroom played its part in the Swinging Sixties as a famous music venue for the The Bromel Jazz Club, hosting many well-known acts including Manfred Mann, Cream, The Who, The Rolling Stones, David Bowie and Pink Floyd.
 Jimi Hendrix started his Experience Tour at the hotel before playing Chislehurst Caves.

 Today, the Bromley Court is a popular wedding and conference venue as well as a place to meet, stay and dine for both locals and tourists to the area.
-It continues to celebrate its musical legacy with monthly jazz evenings.
+It continues to celebrate its musical legacy with regular events featuring a range of artists.